hlngncy/Flask-Blog-App/README.md

 # Flask-Blog-App
 This is an example of web development with flask framework.
 Also includes front-end.
 You can use educational or inspirational purposes.
 I added comment lines as possible for understanding.
+You can find all html codes on templates file.

 # Requires
 You need an sql database and web server.
 You can use XAMPP for arrange it.
 Also if you want to use it be careful about database denominations.